cubee-cb/linux-vr-compat/README.md

     - Controller bindings are somewhat broken:
         - A and X are snap turn right/left respectively.
 A is also the held item secondary action (like shotgun reload)
         - Left joystick seems to do nothing, but right stick turns and does teleport/jump as normal.
-        - Weapon selection button conflicts with my space drag binding.
+        - Weapon selection on joystick click conflicts with my space drag binding.
         - To be fair I've only played this on WMR so I have no idea what the controls are supposed to be like.
     - On second launch I found that after loading into my save there was a white bar across the bottom and right sides of the rendered display, only visible due to reprojection.
         - Perhaps the dynamic resolution is broken?
-Maybe try disabling it.
+[This seems to help](https://www.pcgamingwiki.com/wiki/Half-Life:_Alyx#Disable_dynamic_resolution_scaling).
+(Verify)

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.